Adalla of Silla: Reign

-Judging from the reports in the Samguk Sagi, Adalla's reign was a time of considerable expansion.
+Judging from the reports in the Samguk sagi, Adalla's reign was a time of considerable expansion.
 However, some scholars doubt the chronology because Silla was still a small state.

 He is said to have opened the road over Haneuljae (in present-day Mungyeong) in 157, and also the pass of Jungnyeong (in present-day Yeongju) in 159, extending Silla north of the Sobaek mountains.

 Tensions increased with the rival Korean kingdom Baekje for harboring a Silla traitor.
-The Samguk Sagi reports 20,000 soldiers and 8,000 cavalry of Silla battled Baekje in 167.
+The Samguk sagi reports 20,000 soldiers and 8,000 cavalry of Silla battled Baekje in 167.

 During his reign, Adalla maintained peaceful relations with the Wa of Japan, who sent an envoy in 158.
 Himiko sent another envoy in 173.

-In AD 157, According to Samguk yusa, This is the time when the legends of Yeono and Seo(延烏郎細烏女說話) occurred.
+In AD 157, According to the Samguk yusa, This is the time when the legends of Yeono and Seo(延烏郎細烏女說話) occurred.

 Kamigaito saw Ito(怡土国)'s "Itsuhiko" as Yeono.
 In other words, the Itsuhiko, which was established in this area after crossing from Iseoguk(present-day Cheongdo) of Silla, confronted the forces of Yamato, Hokuriku(北陸) and Setona Ikai(瀬戸內海), and formed an alliance with Silla.
 This shows the interaction between ancient Korea and Japan.

 Adala's last decade of history question

-According to Samguk Sagi, It has no record for 10 years between 174 and 184 years.
+According to the Samguk sagi, there are no record between 174 and 184 years.

 Major questions arise during this period.

 Considering the fact that Park will not succeed to the throne, but Seok, the Beolhyu Isageum, will succeed to the throne afterwards.
 It can be estimated that there was considerable confusion within Silla at that time.
 In particular, the mother of Naehae Isageum, is written as Lady Naerye(內禮夫人), who is the same person as Queen of Adalla Isageum.